califano-lab/ARACNe3/README.md

 g_1_
 ```
 ### Dataset
-A `G+1 x N+1`, normalized and transformed expression profile as a `.tsv` (tab separated value) file, with genes on rows and samples on columns.
+A `G+1 x N+1`, normalized and transformed expression profile, with genes on rows and samples on columns.
+All columns should be tab-delimited (`\t`), and all rows should be newline delimited (`\n`).
 Do not include any important information in the first row, except for an equal number of columns (delimited by tab) as the rows below.
 E.g.,
 ```
 gene	Samp5	Sample2	Samp1
 g_1_	4.99	2.93	0.39